kristiankauffeld/stemplayer/README.md

 2. Song separation/Demucs: For processing a song and creating separated stems (drums, bass, vocals, etc.).
 3. Song Upload Service: For handling the song input (in this simple version, reading a song from the local filesystem).

+### Asynchronous vs. Synchronous Communication Style:

+This application uses an asynchronous communication style since a synchronous communication would have issues like:

+- Back Pressure: If the separation service can't process requests as fast as they're coming in, it could get overwhelmed.

+- Coupling: This form of interaction creates a tight coupling between the services.
+If the separation service is down, the upload service can't proceed with its task.

+- Resource Utilization: The upload service would have to keep the HTTP connection open until the separation service finishes the task, which could be resource-intensive for long operations.

+Therefore there is a message queue between the song-upload service and the stem-separation service.
+The upload service can push a message into the queue, and the separation service (the consumer service) can pull from it at its own pace.
+This approach is fundamentally different from a direct HTTP POST, where the receiver must process the request immediately or fail.

+### RabbitMQ:

+RabbitMQ dashboard can be accessed at http://localhost:15672/.
+You can login with the default user name, guest, and the default password, guest.

 ### Testing:

 Use a tool like Postman or Insomnia and send a POST request to "http://localhost:4001/upload", and you should receive the following JSON response: